-- had a PhD in motivation, education, or applied psychology; - published at least three articles focusing on SDT-at least one of which was an intervention-in peer-reviewed journals indexed in PubMed or Scopus in the preceding 5 years; and had at least 5 years of related experience in education as an academic or a researcher These criteria are consistent with recommendations for objectively and consistently operationalising expertise (Baker et al., 2006).
+- had a PhD in motivation, education, or applied psychology; - published at least three articles focusing on SDT-at least one of which was an intervention-in peer-reviewed journals indexed in PubMed or Scopus in the preceding 5 years; and - had at least 5 years of related experience in education as an academic or a researcher

+These criteria are consistent with recommendations for objectively and consistently operationalizing expertise (Baker et al., 2006).
 There are no agreed-upon standards for a minimum panel size (Jorm, 2015; Powell, 2003).
 As per recommendations, we used existing Delphi studies that met consensus as a guide for our sample size (Jorm, 2015).
-Previous studies aiming to develop a classification of behaviour change techniques recruited between 10 and 18 experts (Hardcastle et al., 2017; Michie et al., 2013; Teixeira et al., 2020).
+Previous studies aiming to develop a classification of behavior change techniques recruited between 10 and 18 experts (Hardcastle et al., 2017; Michie et al., 2013; Teixeira et al., 2020).
 To account for the potential of attrition (Donohoe & Needham, 2009), in this study we decided on a conservative number of at least 30 experts.
-Expert recruitment began after the first author gained clearance from the second second seco
+Expert recruitment began after the first author gained clearance from the Australian Catholic University human research ethics committee (Ethics Register Number: 2020-160E).

-We used recent systematic reviews to collate papers using self-determination theory interventions in educational settings (Lazowski & Hulleman, 2016; Reeve & Cheon, 2021; Ryan & Deci, 2020; Vasconcellos et al., 2020).
+We used recent systematic reviews to collate papers using SDT interventions in educational settings (Lazowski & Hulleman, 2016; Reeve & Cheon, 2021; Ryan & Deci, 2020; Vasconcellos et al.,

+2020).
 We assessed whether the corresponding author of these papers met our criteria, and if so, we invited them to participate in our study.
-We also asked participants to recommend other possible experts in their networks ('snowball recruitment').
+We also asked participants to recommend other possible experts in their networks ("snowball recruitment").
 Of the 138 experts approached, 34 consented to participate (41.2% female).
 The participating experts were researchers with expertise in designing, conducting, and evaluating SDT-based interventions in education.
 There was a mix of both early-career and senior researchers (median years of research experience = 12.5; range = 5-41).
 The median Google Scholar h-index of the experts was 18.50 (range = 3-203).
-Most panellists also had teaching experience (median years of teaching experience = 15; range = 3-60).
-All 34 had experience teaching in universities (median years = 13.5, range = 1-35) and 13 had experience in schools too (of those, median years = 5; range = 1-30).
-The experts resided in Australia (9), USA (4), England (3), the Netherlands (3), Canada (2), China (2), Denmark (2), Estonia (2), Belgium (1), France (1), Iran (1), Norway (1), Spain (1), Switzerland (1), and Turkey (1).
-To assess their cultural homogeneity, we used an established measure of cultural similarity with the USA (Muthukrishna et al., 2020).
-By this measure, 19 panellists reported cultural identities very similar to the USA (closest 25%; e.g., Canada, Spain, Australia), 7 reported identities moderately similar to the USA (second quartile; e.g., France, Netherlands), and 7 reported identities distinct from the USA (furthest half; e.g., Iran, Philippines, Turkey, Estonia).
+Most panelists also had teaching experience (median years of teaching experience = 15; range = 3-60).
+All 34 had experience teaching in universities (median years = 13.5, range = 1-35), and 13 had experience in schools too (of those, median years = 5; range = 1-30).
+The experts resided in Australia (9), the United States (4), England (3), the Netherlands (3), Canada (2), China (2), Denmark (2), Estonia (2), Belgium (1), France (1), Iran (1), Norway (1), Spain (1), Switzerland (1), and Turkey (1).
+To assess their cultural homogeneity, we used an established measure of cultural similarity with the United States (Muthukrishna et al., 2020).
+By this measure, 19 panelists reported cultural identities very similar to the United States (closest 25%; e.g., Canada, Spain, and Australia), 7 reported identities moderately similar to the United States (second quartile; e.g., France, and the Netherlands), and 7 reported identities distinct from the United States (furthest half; e.g., Iran, Philippines, Turkey, and Estonia).

-Developing an Initial List of Teacher Motivational Behaviours
+Developing an Initial List of Teacher Motivational Behaviors